I recently upgraded my iPhone and had a problem transferring the data from my old backup to the new iPhone. So I called Apple.

 Do we really think when God is done He will say nothing?

-Question: Why do you think we like the progress bar?
+Tell me what you think: Why do you think we like the progress bar?
 To leave a comment, just click here.

 This post is adapted from Wayne’s book, Waiting on God: What to Do When God Does Nothing.